Ravilochan/StaTwig_Cart_Service/README.md

      }
 }
 ```
 Here the _id in user is the MongoDB UID / _id unique for every user.
-This shoud 12 characters and uinque and accoridng to the rules of MongoDB _id.
+This should be 12 characters and unique and according to the rules of MongoDB _id.
 Here the _id in cart is the MongoDB UID / _id unique for every Idea.
-This shoud 12 characters and uinque and accoridng to the rules of MongoDB _id.
+This should be 12 characters and unique and according to the rules of MongoDB _id.

 For making this PUT un-cart Request ( un-cart an Idea ) :

-The user needs to send User detalis in "user" and only Idea _id in "cart"
+The user needs to send User details in "user" and only Idea _id in "cart"
 #### Response :
 ```JSON
 {